andrechristikan/ack-nestjs-boilerplate/README.md

 > Very limited documentation

-* There have been some breaking changes between v5 and v6.
-* The features will be relate with AWS / Amazon web service.
-* Stateless Authorization
+* Stateful Authorization, using `redis-session` and `JWT`.
 * Must run MongoDB as a `replication set` for `database transactions`.
 * If you want to implement `Google SSO`.
 You must have google cloud console account, then create your own Credential to get the  `clientId` and `clientSecret`.
 * If you want to implement `Apple SSO`.
 You must have `clientId` and `signInClientId`.
-* If you change the environment value of `APP_ENV` to `production`, that will trigger.
+* If you change the environment value of `APP_ENV` to `production`, that will disable Documentation.
-    1. CorsMiddleware will implement config from `src/configs/middleware.config.ts`.
-    2. Documentation will `disable`.
-    3. Global prefix will remove.
-Before is `/api`.
-* For monitoring, this project will use `sentry.io`, and only send `500` or `internal server error`.
+* For monitoring, this project will use `sentry.io`, and sent uncatched error and/or `internal server error`.

 ## TODO
-git
-- [ ] upload sentry source map
-- [ ] change moment
 - [ ] Export Module
 - [ ] Move to Stateful Authorization
-      1. Session Module
-      2. Password Period Module
-      3. Reset Password Module
+      1. Reset Password Module
-      4. Verification Module
+      2. Verification Module

 ## Prerequisites